 Those suffering from depression often equate the illness to living underwater: interactions feel muffled, perspective is blurred, and completing even simple tasks can be slow and difficult.
 For the estimated 14 million American adults suffering from depressive disorders, the powerful current of isolation, numbness, lethargy, irritability, and helplessness can interfere with every aspect of life.
 While depression is incredibly common, stigma and misconceptions about the condition often prevent sufferers from getting the help they need.
-Below, True Life’s Executive Medical Director Dr. Krista Roybal answers some common questions on depression.
+Below, True Life’s Executive Medical Director Dr. Krista Roybal answers some common questions about depression and major depression treatment.

 Q.) When I bring up my struggles with depression to loved ones they either encourage me to “snap out of it” and “cheer up,” or remind me of the many things I have to be grateful for – which only makes me feel guilty for not feeling better.
 Are they right?
 Am I “too blessed to be depressed”?